 In addition, some activities may be unsuitable for young children and as such we impose the following age requirements:

-(A) No unaccompanied minors (under 18 years of age) are accepted on any of the Company’s Tours.
+A. no unaccompanied minors under 18 years of age are accepted on any of our tours.

-(B) There is a minimum age on all tours (other than family tours) of 15 if accompanied by an adult.
+B. there is a minimum age on all tours (other than family tours) of 15 if accompanied by an adult; and

 23. Data Protection